lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **RPretribution** _(19-Aug-18 03:39 PM)_

-> I’m just gonna step back for a minute.
+> I'm just gonna step back for a minute.

 _Garrick, bored, decides to sit back and enjoy the show._